 My journey to Midwifery began in 2008 where, as part of my IBCLC training, I attended a 'Womb to World' conference.
 At the conference, one of the speakers included a wonderfully funny and engaging lady called Ina May Gaskin, the author of 'Spiritual Midwifery'.

-In Aug 2012, I was extremely fortunate to have the opportunity to travel to The Farm Midwifery Centre in Tennessee, and witness the amazing work of Ina May Gaskin (who I'd heard speak back in 2008) and Pamela Hunt (another original 'Farm Midwife') first hand.
+In Aug 2012, I was extremely fortunate to have the opportunity to travel to The Farm Midwifery Centre in Tennessee, (where Ina May lives and works) and witness the amazing work of Ina May and Pamela Hunt (another original 'Farm Midwife') first hand.

 At The Farm, I completed the Advanced Midwifery Workshop, and the course included many aspects of how to keep birth as physiological as possible.

 At the end of the course, there's a ceremony in which the Farm Midwives Bless the participants hands.
-At each Birth I have attended, as my hands are ready to receive the new life - I am reminded of the ceremony and I truly believe my calling to be 'with woman'.
+At each Birth I have attended, as my hands are poised, ready to receive the new life, I am reminded of the ceremony and -I truly believe- my calling to be 'with woman'.

 For me at the time, travelling to The Farm, symbolised the completion of a circle of events that led me to finding myself as a Midwife.
 However, I was naiieve- my journey to Tennessee wasn't the end of the journey-it was a new beginning.